-A. The Marshal Service, prior to release from incarceration of a person subject to the provisions of the Sex Offender Registration and Notification Act, Section 1001 et seq. of this title, and each judge who suspends the sentence of a person subject to the provisions of the Sex Offenders Registration Act or orders any probationary term, including a deferred sentence imposed in violation of Section 991c of Title 22 of the Cherokee Nation Statutes, for a person subject to the provisions of the Sex Offenders Registration Act, shall prior to discharge or release of said person:
+A. The Marshal Service, prior to release from incarceration of a person subject to the provisions of the Sex Offender Registration and Notification Act, and each Judge who suspends the sentence of a person subject to the provisions of the Sex Offender Registration and Notification Act or orders any probationary term, including a deferred sentence imposed in violation of 22 CNCA § 991c, for a person subject to the provisions of the Sex Offender Registration and Notification Act, shall prior to discharge or release of said person:

-1. Explain to the person the duty to register pursuant to the Sex Offender Registration and Notification Act;
+1. explain to the person the duty to register pursuant to the Sex Offender Registration and Notification Act;

-2. Require the person to sign a written statement that the duty to register has been explained and the person understands the duty to register; and

-3. Obtain the address at which the person is to reside upon discharge or release.

-B. The Marshal Service shall coordinate with federal law enforcement, and surrounding states and Indian tribes to establish necessary procedures for notifying offenders that reside in other state or tribal jurisdictions but work or attend school within the Cherokee Nation of the obligation to register pursuant to this act and the procedure for registration of those offenders.
+- 2. require the person to sign a written statement that the duty to register has been explained and the person understands the duty to register; and - 3. obtain the address at which the person is to reside upon discharge or release. - B. The Marshal Service shall coordinate with federal law enforcement, and surrounding states and Indian tribes to establish necessary procedures for notifying offenders that reside in other state or tribal jurisdictions but work or attend school within Cherokee Nation of the obligation to register pursuant to this act and the procedure for registration of those offenders.

-§ 1013.
-False or misleading registration information.
+§ 13.
+False or misleading registration information

-No person subject to the provisions of the Sex Offender Registration and Notification Act, Sections 1001 et seq. of this title, shall furnish any false or misleading information in the registration required by said act.
+No person subject to the provisions of the Sex Offender Registration and Notification Act, shall furnish any false or misleading information in the registration required by this act.

-§ 1014.
-Immunity.
+§ 14.
+Immunity

-All public agencies and employees and officials of the Cherokee Nation, and all individuals or entities acting at the request or upon the direction of any law enforcement agency, are immune from civil liability for damages for good faith compliance with the requirements of this Act or for the release of information under this Act, and shall be presumed to have acted in good faith in compiling, recording, reporting, or releasing the information.
+All public agencies and employees and officials of Cherokee Nation, and all individuals or entities acting at the request or upon the direction of any law enforcement agency, are immune from civil liability for damages for good faith compliance with the requirements of this act or for the release of information under this act, and shall be presumed to have acted in good faith in compiling, recording, reporting, or releasing the information.
 The presumption of good faith is not overcome if a technical or clerical error is made, including but not limited to errors made because information is incomplete or incorrect because a sex offender fails to report or falsely reports his or her current place of permanent or temporary residence.

 Nothing in this act shall be deemed to impose any liability upon or to give rise to a cause of action against any public official, public employee, or public agency for releasing information to the public or for failing to release information in accordance with the Sex Offender Registration and Notification Act.
-Nothing in this act shall be construed to prevent law enforcement officers from notifying members of the public of any persons that pose a danger under circumstances that are not enumerated in the Sex Offenders Registration Act.
+Nothing in this act shall be construed to prevent law enforcement officers from notifying members of the public of any persons that pose a danger under circumstances that are not enumerated in the Sex Offender Registration and Notification Act.

-§ 1015.
-Penalties.
+§ 15.
+Penalties